 Non Toxic Flea Treatments For Dogs

 Unfortunately there is no real organic, natural flea and tick treatments that are proven to be effective.
 Natural flea and tick treatments include bathing your dog, vacuum regularly, washing beddings regularly for pets and human, combing pets for fleas often.
 You can also build your dog’s immune system and health by giving a dog healthy raw meals.
-Also, garlic and B-vitamins are recommended for dogs since they make dog’s blood less attractive to fleas.
+Also, garlic (I wouldn’t feed my dog garlic though since it is supposed to be bad for dogs.) and B-vitamins are recommended for dogs since they make dog’s blood less attractive to fleas.
 There are always possibility of fleas and ticks and you have to be really diligent in keeping up with washing, cleaning, combing and feeding.
 It could be hard to be on top of flea and tick control naturally for some people.
 For us, once we forgot to give Revolution to our dog, he had fleas right away.

 There are also some natural products that uses natural ingredients.
 However, you have to be careful before using natural products as well.
 Some pets and humans are allergic to natural essential oils such as clove, geraniol, wintergreen, and thyme.
 They can cause skin irritation and can be toxic to dogs if swallowed.
 Pennyroyal oil is also highly toxic to dogs if swallowed.
 Oil extracts from lemons and orange are not safe for dogs.
 They contain limonene and it is a skin irritant and can cause liver damage in cats and dogs when ingested.